ruthgrace/approvalvote.co/README.md

 ## to do
 * incorporate design
+** add design to right half of poll page
+** make create poll confirmation replace the form
+** make create poll button blue only when required fields are filled
 * add cover image to poll
 * revisit domain reputation issue for sending verification code email
 * feature for opening and closing polls